tanin47/playfast/README.md

 Setting up all these components and conventions would take from hours to weeks.
 You can clone the repository, run it locally, run tests, and deploy a working version within minutes.

-Here are the main features:

-1. Modern JavaScripts framework integration (only Svelte + TailwindCSS for now) with Hot-Module Reloading (HMR) and Typescript support for local dev.
-2. Deployment pipeline to Dokploy, which should be easily adaptable to Render.com and Heroku.
-3. Postgres integration that supports Enum.
-4. Test frameworks with browser testing.
-6. Pre-configured scalafmt and scalafix.
-7. (not done yet) Github Actions configuration with sharded tests.

-It also includes multiple code conventions that I've used over the years like:

-1. Processing a JSON data in POST request and propagating validation errors.
-2. Passing the data between frontend and backend in a semi-strong typed manner.
-3. Accessing a database and avoid the N+1 queries using the hydration pattern.

 How to use
 -----------